AElfProject/AElf/docs/Protocol/blocks.md

 ## Blocks

-Blocks are objects that are produced by the miners or block producers, the following message definitions show the structure of a Block and its constituents:
+Blocks are produced by the miners or block producers, the following message definitions show the structure of a Block and its constituents:

 ```json
 message Block {